fgasparro/EdgeDS-Docs/docs/EdgeDS_Quick.rst

 1. Import the root certificate.

-   For information about how to install the root certificate, see: :ref:`Edge cerfificates <CertificateObj>`.
+   For information about how to install the root certificate, see: :ref:`Edge certificates <CertificateObj>`.

 2. On the computer on which Edge Data Store is installed, open a browser and enter the following URL: